Let Your Tongue Die!

 The singer in front of me looked back, questioning my sanity.
 Of course, I didn't actually mean die, nor did I mean for her to sing with her tongue flopping out of her mouth, hilarious as that might be.
 No, what we were seeking was tongue relaxation, which unfortunately eludes many singers, including this one.
 In fact, a large portion of my teaching day is devoted to freeing singers of tongue tension and its undesirable effects.
-For my first Vocal Article, I'll take you through one student's first few steps toward (cue angelic choir...) freedom of the tongue.
+I'll take you through one student's first few steps toward freedom of the tongue.
+(Cue angelic choir...)

 This particular singer is a musical theater actress in her early twenties.
 She came to New York Vocal Coaching wanting to learn how to use her mixed voice to produce the contemporary Broadway sound that would make her competitive at auditions.
 Her undergraduate education had trained her in the pseudo-classical method (e.g., head voice in chest voice range, and an absolute resistance to chest voice), but she felt frustrated and out of control when she would attempt mixing or belting on her own.
 She even confessed that she had stopped auditioning because she couldn't count on her voice anymore.